OpenNews/srccon/hub.md

 ---

 <div class="page-intro">
-    <p class="big-type">SRCCON events are highly participatory spaces for people who want to transform the ways journalism and tech work in their organizations and communities.</p>
+    <p class="big-type">SRCCON events are for people who want to transform the ways journalism and tech work in their organizations and communities. <a href="#about-srccon-events">Read more</a></p>
     <p>If you&rsquo;d like to get involved, get in touch!<span class="contact-options"> <a href="https://twitter.com/srccon">Twitter</a> / <a href="mailto:srccon@opennews.org">Email</a> / <a href="http://eepurl.com/czSVTL">Newsletter</a></span></p>
 </div>